 Naturally, at this point in the internet’s explosive growth across the globe, it’s not just Tim Berners-Lee writing all of these specifications.
 Contributions are made by an international community of member organizations, academics, W3C full-time staff, and the public, working together to develop the WCAG.
-In fact, staff members at UserWay have key leadership roles in the development of the WCAG.
+In fact, staff members at UserWay participates in the formulation of the WCAG guidelines.

 WCAG has gone through a series of revisions since its inception and currently stands at version 2.1.
 The guidelines are broken down into three levels of compliance, with increasing numbers of letter As representing higher standards.
 You might think of these as being like grades, with the lowest level being "average," the next "above average" and the last "excellence"